Curtis-Turk/CV/README.md

 Hi 👋 i'm a creative and dynamic full stack developer who believes in building projects that solve real world problems.

+I've just completed a Makers academy intensive coding bootcamp where I honed my skills as a developer learning the value of test-driven, agile development with object oriented design.
+From SOLID principles to techniques like dependancy injection I can now confidenly navigate through complicated problem solving to come out with projects and code I feel proud of.

+Makers has pushed me to be comfortable to jump in and discover new libaries or techniques and given me the collaborative tools to work in any team, making the most of a wide range of skillsets and backgrounds.

 ## Projects

 | Name | Description | Tech Stack / Tools |